-When you’ve been driving your own car for long it’s hard to feel comfortable with something else, & so was the case with me as I drove Nissan Sunny to test-drive and review it during a few days long family road trip in the Himalayas.
+When you’ve been driving your own car for a long it’s hard to feel comfortable with something else, & so was the case with me as I drove Nissan Sunny to test-drive and review it during a few days long family road trips in the Himalayas.

 But with the kind of technology that Nissan Sunny offered (from its automatic CVT transmission to electrically adjustable mirrors), things become a lot easier right from the beginning.

 My First Impression Of Nissan Sunny